When researching your next new or used vehicle purchase it’s a good idea to consider which one comes with the best vehicle warranty.

-All new cars, trucks, and SUVs come with a manufacturers comprehensive and powertrain warranty.
-Most comprehensive manufacturer warranties are 3 years/60,000 km or 4 years/80,000 km with powertrain coverage generally being longer.
+All new cars, trucks and SUVs come with comprehensive and powertrain warranties from the manufacturer.
+Most comprehensive manufacturer warranties are 3 years/60,000 km or 4 years/80,000 km, with powertrain coverage generally being longer.
 Whats the difference between comprehensive and powertrain?

 |Comprehensive Warranty||Powertrain Warranty|

-|· Covers defects in workmanship on most all working parts of the vehicle such as electrical, fuel systems, air conditioning||· The powertrain warranty covers the parts of a car that provide power and make it move.
+|· Covers defects in workmanship on most working parts of the vehicle, including electrical, fuel systems and air conditioning||· The powertrain warranty covers the parts of a car that provide power and make it move.
 This is the engine, transmission and drivetrain.|

 Other types of vehicle warranties included from the manufacturer:

-- Roadside assistance is also included with new vehicles and ranges anywhere from 3 to 6 years or 60,000km to unlimited km’s.
+- Roadside assistance is also included with new vehicles and ranges anywhere from 3 to 6 years, or 60,000 km to unlimited kms.

-- Manufacturers include varying terms of rust perforation warranty on new vehicles.
+- Manufacturers include varying terms of rust-perforation warranty on new vehicles.

-Its important to read the fine print of any warranty and understand the various levels of coverage.
+It’s important to read the fine print of any warranty and understand the various levels of coverage.

-We have discussed this topic in previous blog posts to some extent but here are some additional things to consider.
+We have discussed this topic in previous blog posts to some extent, but here are some additional things to consider.
 Automotive retailers are in a position to offer: